grpc/proposal/A14-channelz.md

   bool end = 2;
 }

-message ListRootChannelsRequest {
+message GetTopChannelsRequest {
   // start_channel_id indicates that only channels at or above this id should be
   // included in the results.
   int64 start_channel_id = 1;
 }

-message ListRootChannelsResponse {
+message GetRootChannelsResponse {
   // list of channels that the connection detail service knows about.
 Sorted in
   // ascending channel_id order.
   repeated Channel channel = 1;